indrajiita/test/Upload PNG via SSH.md

-# How to Upload Multiple PNG Images From Local to Server via SSH
+# How to Upload Multiple PNG Images to Server via SSH

 ## Content